Travel & Living in Hanoi, Vietnam

 I think I may have stumbled across a new genre of photography.
 I like to call it busography, and here is why.

 First of all, you nab a window seat on the bus, either side will do but the pavement (sidewalk) side is usually best.
 Next, you take your phone and prop it up on the lip of the window frame and tight against the glass.

-It’s now awkward to see what your are shooting but that doesn’t matter.
+It’s now awkward to see what you are shooting but that doesn’t matter.
 Simply fire off shots at random whenever the notion takes you.
-Using the phone’s volume controls to press the shutter is probably easiest unless you are double jointed.
+Using the phone’s volume controls to press the shutter is probably easiest unless you are double-jointed.
 Thinking of it, I am normally in portrait but landscape will work just as well.

 Being high up also gives you a different viewpoint on the world.
 Literally.
 And it is this elevated and commanding observation point that is the crux of busography.
 Taking pictures through a car window doesn’t qualify in my book.

 Try to find a reasonably clean piece of glass to shoot through.
 Don’t worry too much about exterior dirt as this lends a slight soft focus to your drive-by shootings.
 If need be you can sharpen up the pics in the editing process later on.
 Instagram has a sharpening tool.
 No doubt others are also available.